 Once you’ve examined as much evidence as possible, you don’t have to apply every single step to every myth you read.
 But if you do choose to undergo this process, you may well find your appreciation for the masterworks that we’ve inherited deepens.

 If we’re reconstructionists, it can help us understand where many of the ideas we still carry come from and what role they played.
-Don’t wait, start reading mythology and discover something new!
+Don’t wait, and start reading mythology and discover something new!

 You can start reading mythology from these books: